Shang-hub/Path-LLM-official-implementation/README.md

 ## Notes

 - You need to adjust file paths and device settings in the scripts.
-- For LLM fine-tuning, ensure you have the appropriate HuggingFace access and model weights.
+- For Path-LLM fine-tuning, ensure you have the appropriate HuggingFace access and model weights.